FiorenSt/ConTEST/README.md

 # Description
-Nonparametric consistency test between observations and astrophysical models
+Nonparametric consistency test between observations and astrophysical models.

+ConTEST is written in R and wrapped up in a python interface.

 ## Table of Contents